TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/how-to-contribute.md

 # How to Contribute

-Instructions on how to contribute to ths project are pending.
+Instructions on how to contribute to this project pending.

 ---